VCU biochemist crowned Miss America, Hermitage native takes third place

 UNCASVILLE, Conn.
-(AP) — Organizers wanted to make it clear the 99th Miss America competition isn’t your grandmother’s beauty pageant, and their winner did just that on Thursday.
+(AP/WKBN Staff) — Organizers wanted to make it clear the 99th Miss America competition isn’t your grandmother’s beauty pageant, and their winner did just that on Thursday.

 Virginia biochemist Camille Schrier won the crown just minutes after wowing the crowd with science.
 Dressed in a lab coat, she gave a colorful chemistry demonstration of the catalytic decomposition of hydrogen peroxide.